 "Consolidated Cash Flow Available for Interest Expense" means, for any person and the Company, the sum of the aggregate amount, for the four fiscal quarters for which financial information in respect thereof is available immediately prior to the date of the transaction giving rise to the need to calculate the Consolidated Cash Flow Available for Interest Expense (the "Transaction Date"), of (i) Consolidated Net Income (Loss) of such person, (ii) Consolidated Income Tax Expense, (iii) Consolidated Depreciation Expense, (iv) Consolidated Amortization Expense, (v) Consolidated Interest Expense and (vi) other noncash items reducing Consolidated Net Income (Loss), minus non-cash items increasing Consolidated Net Income (Loss).
-Consolidated Cash Flow Available for Interest Expense for any period shall be adjusted to give pro forma effect (to the extent applicable) to (i) each acquisition by the Company or a Restricted Subsidiary of the Company during such period up to and including the Transaction Date (the "Reference Period") in any person which, as a result of such acquisition, becomes a Restricted Subsidiary of the Company, or the acquisition of assets from any person which constitutes substantially all of an operating unit or business of such person and (ii) the sale or other disposition of any assets (including capital stock) of the Company or a Restricted Subsidiary of the Company, other than in the ordinary course of business, during the Reference Period, as if such acquisition or sale or disposition of assets by the Company or a Restricted Subsidiary of the Company occurred on the first day of the Reference Period.
+Consolidated Cash Flow Available for Interest Expense for any period shall be adjusted to give pro forma effect (to the extent applicable) to (i) each acquisition by the Company the Transaction Date (the "Reference Period") in any person which, as a result of such acquisition, becomes a Restricted Subsidiary of the Company, or the acquisition of assets from any person which constitutes substantially all of an operating unit or business of such person and (ii) the sale or other disposition of any assets (including capital stock) of the Company or a Restricted Subsidiary of the Company, other than in the ordinary course of business, during the Reference Period, as if such acquisition or sale or disposition of assets by the Company or a Restricted Subsidiary of the Company occurred on the first day of the Reference Period.